w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 - A Length fee
 - A Tip (optional).

-As a permissionless system, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} network needs to implement a mechanism to measure and to limit the usage in order to establish an economic incentive structure, to prevent the network overload, and to mitigate DoS vulnerabilities.
+As a permissionless system, the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
+network needs to implement a mechanism to measure and to limit the usage in order to establish an economic incentive structure, to prevent the network overload, and to mitigate DoS vulnerabilities.
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} enforces a limited time-window for block producers to create a block, including limitations on block size, which can make the selection and execution of certain extrinsics too expensive and decelerate the network.
 Extrinsics which